pegler/pytzwhere/README.md

     >>> print tz.tzNameAt(35.29, -89.66)
     America/Chicago

 By default (and as shown above), the `tzwhere` class (at the heart of this library) initialises itself from a JSON file.
-Note that this is very very memory hungry (about 750MB, though the file is much smaller).
-You can save a lot of memory (hundred of megabytes) at the cost of another second or so initialisation time, by telling `tzwhere` to read its data in (one line at a time) from a CSV file instead:
+Note that this is very very memory hungry (about 250MB, though the file is much smaller).
+You can save a lot of memory (hundred of megabytes), by telling `tzwhere` to read its data in (one line at a time) from a CSV file instead:

     >>> tz = tzwhere.tzwhere(input_kind='csv')
     Reading from CSV input file: tz_world.csv